-8.3 In order to classify confined space for entry using alternate procedures, documentation of specific data about the space must be made.
-This documentation and collection of data is recorded on the Confined Space Classification Checklist (Attachment B) prior to and during the entry.
+- All testing results and monitoring data are documented, retained, and made available to each employee who enters the space - 8.2 In order to classify confined space for entry using alternate procedures, documentation of specific data about the space must be made.
+This documentation and collection of data is recorded on the Confined Space Entry Permit (Attachment B) prior to and during the entry.

-The completed checklist is returned to the employees' supervisor at the completion of the entry.
-The Supervisor will review and file the checklist with the permit log book.
+The completed permit is returned to the employees' supervisor at the completion of the entry.
+The Supervisor will review and file the permit.

-- 8.4 Prior to entering a confined space using alternate procedures, the following is performed: - ✓ Any conditions making it unsafe to remove the cover to the space are eliminated. - ✓ All hazards or eliminated or controlled - ✓ Signs and warnings to avoid unauthorized entry are posted. - ✓ All sources of ignition are eliminated. - ✓ The air around the opening to the space is tested and then the air inside the space is tested.
-The results of this testing are recorded on the Confined Space Classification Checklist (Attachment B). - ✓ When testing for atmospheric hazards test for the following in the order given: - 1.
+- 8.3 Prior to entering a confined space using alternate procedures, the following is performed: - Any conditions making it unsafe to remove the cover to the space are eliminated. - All hazards are eliminated or controlled - · Signs and warnings to avoid unauthorized entry are posted. - All sources of ignition are eliminated. - The air around the opening to the space is tested and then the air inside the space is tested.
+The results of this testing are recorded on the Confined Space Entry Permit (Attachment B). - When testing for atmospheric hazards test for the following in the order given: - 1.
 Oxygen (19.5% 25.5%) - 2.
 Combustible gases and vapors (Less than 10% LFL) - 3.
-Toxic gases and vapors (Carbon Monoxide <25 ppm, Hydrogen Sulfide <10ppm) - ✓ Ventilation equipment is activated as necessary to maintain acceptable air quality.
-If ventilation equipment malfunctions or stops operating, for any reason, the space will be immediately evacuated. - ✓ Atmospheric monitoring is continuously performed while inside the space.
+Toxic gases and vapors (Carbon Monoxide <25 ppm, Hydrogen Sulfide <10ppm) - Ventilation equipment is activated as necessary to maintain acceptable air quality.
+If ventilation equipment malfunctions or stops operating, for any reason, the space will be immediately evacuated. - Atmospheric monitoring is continuously performed while inside the space.
 If, at any time, the gas meter signals an unsafe condition or any other condition arises that may affect employee safety, all entrants will immediately vacate the space.
 Entry is not allowed again until the space has been re-evaluated for hazards and a determination made whether alternate entry procedures are appropriate.